Almogavars: Adalid (leader)

-Initially this was a lifelong responsibility, but from the end of the 14th century it became hereditary, which brought the Adalid still closer to the lower ranks of the nobility.
-They went mounted on horses.
+Initially this was a lifelong responsibility, but from the end of the 14th century it became hereditary, which brought the adalid still closer to the lower ranks of the nobility.

 Almogavar a llom cavall (mounted Almogavar)

-An intermediate grade between the Adalid and the Almocaden is documented in Castile.
+An intermediate rank between the adalid and the almocaden is documented in Castile.

 Almocaden

 From Arabic al-muqaddem, 'the captain', 'he who leads'.
 He was of a lower rank and a captain of autonomous Almogavar groups; for this he was required to be knowledgeable about war and about leading his group, to have motivation, to know how to motivate his peers and to be light, to be faster and to be able to hide easily in addition to being fair, as set forth in Title XII, Act V of the entries (the Partidas):

-The Almocaden was an Almogavar of demonstrated experience who was accepted as a leader by the Almogavars of his group.
-Just like the two previous grades, it also seems to be mounted on a horse, although we only have the reference of two Almocadenes on horse, and we are not sure it has always been the case.
+The almocaden was an Almogavar of demonstrated experience who was accepted as a leader by the Almogavars of his group.
+Just like the two previous ranks, it also seems to have entailed being mounted on a horse, although there is only the reference of two almocadenes on horseback, so this requirement remains unclear.